-“Organic” is a powerful word, a heavy hitter of the eco community.
+“Organic” is a powerful word, a heavy hitter of the eco-community.
 To find a product made without toxic chemicals, people might use “organic” in an online search.
 In our industry, you might see an “organic mattress” advertised, but what does that really mean?
 It isn't a product you eat, so why does it matter if it is organic?
 The answer can be a little trickier than you might first think.

 Get to Know the Standards

 When it comes to fabrics, clothing, and mattresses—an independent global set of rules called the Global Organic Textile Standard (GOTS) was formed with extremely strict guidelines.
-A select number of third-party certifiers were licensed to provide this certification to organizations that produce organic textiles of any sort.
+A select number of third-party certifiers are licensed to provide this certification to organizations that produce organic textiles of any sort.
 The process for any organization aspiring for the certification requires inspections, audits, and looks at many factors through the entire product chain.
-GOTS demands every step of the supply chain—from farms to final assembly— follow rules regarding chemical use and worker welfare.
-If any step in the process fails, a product will be unable to be GOTS certified.
+GOTS demands every step of the supply chain—from farms to factory— follow rules regarding chemical use and worker welfare.
+If any step in the process fails, a product will be denied a GOTS certification.

 What This Means for You

 If you want to be sure your mattress is made with organically grown materials, and no toxic chemicals, make sure the entire product is GOTS certified.
 (Latex only mattresses can be certified to a different standard called GOLS, the Global Organic Latex Standard).
 Without either of these standards (GOTS or GOLS), the word “organic” on a mattress has no regulation by the government, and means very little in terms of a health claim, so don’t be fooled by the buzzword!